Evolutionary Genomics & Sensory Biology

 (1) Investigating local adaptation within D. melanogaster's chemosensory system using whole genome data (SNP, indel, & CNVs) from fly populations sampled around the globe

-(2) Evolutionary studies of sensory neuron populations using between-species comparisons (QTL-based approaches) and between cell-type comparisons (using cell-specific transcription-based methods)
+(2) Evolutionary studies of sensory neuron populations using between-species comparisons (QTL-based approaches) and cell-type comparisons (using cell-specific transcription-based methods)

 (3) The evolution of neural circuits that accompany the gain/loss of chemosensory receptors